 Legionnaires’ disease, although rare still presents a significant risk to public health and as such, in the United Kingdom and in many other countries around the world, the control of legionella bacteria is carefully regulated by specific health and safety law.

-In the UK such Legionellosis risks are covered by the Health & Safety at Work Act 1974, the Management of Health and Safety at Work Regulations 1999 and the Control of Substances Hazardous to Health Regulations 2002 (COSHH).
-Additionally, the Health & Safety Executives ACOP L8 “Legionnaires’ Disease: The Control of Legionella Bacteria in Water Systems – Approved Code of Practice (L8)”, offers further, more specific information.
+In the UK such Legionellosis risks to public health are regulated by a number of important Acts including the Health & Safety at Work Act 1974, the Management of Health and Safety at Work Regulations 1999 and the Control of Substances Hazardous to Health Regulations 2002 (COSHH).
+Additionally, the Health & Safety Executives ACOP L8 “Legionnaires’ Disease: The Control of Legionella Bacteria in Water Systems – Approved Code of Practice (L8)”, and HSG274 Parts 1, 2 and 3 offer further, more specific information and guidance.

 We offer impartial advice on a comprehensive range of legionella prevention and control issues including risk management, regulatory compliance and other environmental safety matters.
-Our professional risk assessment, laboratory testing, City & Guilds accredited training and other advisory services include:
+Our professional legionella risk assessment, laboratory water testing, City & Guilds accredited legionella training and other advisory services include:

 A legionella risk assessment is an important management process that will help to protect you, your employees and your organisation from harm.
 It is a legal requirement and is specifically identified by the Health & Safety Executive in their Approved Code of Practice (ACOP) L8 "Legionnaires' disease.
 The control of legionella bacteria in water systems".